Welcome to Nazarbayev University!

 Applicants who obtained their degree diplomas/certificates from foreign education institutions must request their official transcripts to be sent directly to the University: 010000, Astana, Kabanbay Batyr Ave., 53, Nazarbayev University, Admissions Department.

-The Master of Engineering Management (MEM) degree program is a specialized degree program offered by the School of Engineering (SEng) in partnership with the Graduate School of Business (GSB) at Nazarbayev University (NU).
+The Master of Engineering Management (MEM) degree program is a specialized degree program offered by the School of Engineering and Digital Sciences (SEDS) in partnership with the Graduate School of Business (GSB) at Nazarbayev University (NU).
 The aim of the program is to prepare students with the technical skills and business knowledge for leadership of engineering-related units of enterprises with innovative solutions for complex business problems.

 The MEM program emphasizes adapting and applying analytical skills and scientific knowledge into business practice.
 Students learn about project management, operations management, supply chain management, engineering management, engineering economy, quality and lean management, marketing, R&D management, new product development, entrepreneurship, business ethics, business strategy, business communication, leading change and innovation, and many other aspects of managing a successful business.